panchanan16/Allnotes/README.md

             appId: "xyz",
             measurementId: "xyz",
         };

-     //export the Object by default
+        export default firebaseConfig;  //export the Object by default

 #### 4) start the App by using npm start.